aharrisonwatt/Elo_tracker/README.md

 end
 ```

-##Future Direction
+## Future Direction
 This section is going to outline a few of the features still coming for Elo Tracker
-###Increasing API endpoints
+### Increasing API endpoints
-First and foremost adding more API endpoints allowing statistic generation including player vs player statistics and allowing a user to look at all their past matches.
+First and foremost adding more API endpoints allowing statistic generation including player vs player statistics and allowing a user to look at all their past matches and past tournament data.
-###CSS
+### CSS
 Currently there is almost no CSS on EloTracker.
-The priority for EloTracker was to get the data efficiently to the frontend but it is always nice to make sure things look pretty.
+The priority for EloTracker was to get the data efficiently to the frontend but it is always important to make sure things look pretty.